 If you stress out trying to know yourself, trying to find happiness… then you don’t find it, simply because you are too busy trying to define yourself over, actually living your life in new actions that later show you life.

 People seek Happily, Happily, Happily

-- Strangely, many people are happy at being unhappy.
+- Strangely, some people are happy (or content) at being unhappy.

 Plenty of people dwell and make their business in this zone of unhappiness.
 It isn’t worth spending much time propping up unhappiness.
-Oh it’s possible to spend lots of money going to counselors and psychologists reinforcing such bad behavior.
-But it’s a waste of relationship (time) to do so… No one can save a person not ready to be save… and likewise no cure exists for a person working actively at being unhappy… Which is why Taoism is so effective helping people since Taoism teaches how to release such behavior…
+Oh, it’s possible to spend lots of money going to counselors and psychologists reinforcing such bad behavior.
+But it’s a waste of relationship (time) to do so.
+No one can save a person not ready to be saved, and likewise, no cure exists for a person working actively at being unhappy.
+Taoism is effective in helping people since Taoism teaches how to release such behavior.

 Acceptance of each other and Graceful sharing over time.

 Don’t push your stories or expectations onto your partner.
 Don’t expect not to change nor for your partner to stay the same.

 Cultural expectations tend to force everyone to strive and only have a single ideal partner.
 This one fact results in more broken and failed relationships than I care to count.
 The simple truth is this: Every 7 to 9 years we become a new person.
 Relationships are an interesting dance of shifting partners: even when being with the same person.

 We are all time travelers in our relationships, jumping from memories, future expectations, and current moments of time.